-GENCY SHELTER APPLICANTS ONLY (QUESTIONS 2-8) es warming/seasonal shelters, emergency apartments, and overflow motel pools ase review Appendix D, Standards for Provision of Assistance for basic program requirements.
-Int ake & Admission: a) Shelter hours: ☐ 24 hours/day, 7 days/week ☐ Other - All shelter projects must provide shelter on a 24/7 basis, unless an exception is granted by the Office of Economic Opportunity.
+EMERGENCY SHELTER APPLICANTS ONLY (QUESTIONS 2-9)

+Includes warming/seasonal shelters, emergency apartments, and overflow motel pools

+Please review Appendix D, Standards for Provision of Assistance for basic program requirements.

+- 2) Intake & Admission: - a) Indicate shelter hours:

+□ 24 hours/day, 7 days/week

+□ Other - All shelter projects must provide shelter on a 24/7 basis, unless an exception is granted by the Office of Economic Opportunity.
 If requesting an exception, the shelter must also have a daytime continuity plan which ensures all shelter guests have a safe place to be during daytime hours, including transportation available to/from the shelter.
-If in need of an exception, please describe the reasons here, as well as the proposed daytime continuity plan: b) Intake hours (if different than shelter hours): c) Shelter admission policy - Please describe any prioritization as well as any pre-requisites to shelter.
-Policy may be attached in place of narrative. d) Shelter diversion - Please describe how the shelter works with households prior to shelter admission to identify an immediate housing arrangement that is a safe alternative to shelter or sleeping unsheltered.
-Note: this is required of all shelter projects. e) Please attach or describe local emergency shelter protocol to coordinate access with other local emergency shelters (including publicly-funded motel stays). f) Coordinated Entry - Please describe when and how shelter guests are offered the opportunity to participate in Coordinated Entry, as well as who conducts the Coordinated Entry Assessment.
+If in need of an exception, describe the reasons here, as well as the proposed daytime continuity plan:

+- b) Provide intake hours (if different than shelter hours): - c) Describe the shelter's admission policy, including any prioritization as well as any pre-requisites to shelter.
+Policy may be attached in place of narrative. - d) Describe how the shelter works with households prior to shelter admission to identify an immediate housing arrangement that is a safe alternative to shelter or sleeping unsheltered.
+Note: this is required of all shelter projects. - e) Attach or describe local emergency shelter protocol to coordinate access with other local emergency shelters (including publicly-funded motel stays). - f) Describe when and how shelter guests are offered the opportunity to participate in Coordinated Entry, as well as who conducts the Coordinated Entry Assessment.